kervel/offgrid/Readme.md

   * REG_ALARM_MINUTE = 19 : alarm timer minute
   * REG_SECONDS = 21 : alarm timeout seconds (either use the alarm, either use the seconds timer)
   * REG_COMMAND = 25 : command register. updating this register initiates an action:
+  * REG_WATCHDOG = 26 : the watchdog counter. byte. set at 60 at boot, ticks down until it reaches 1, then triggers reboot cycle

 * the following commands are available: